How to Host a Low Waste Summer Party

 Single-serve food and drink items

-• If you are getting single-serve drinks, strive for aluminum and glass instead of plastic.
+If you are providing single-serve drinks, strive for aluminum and glass instead of plastic.

 Menu Planning

 Make a menu that is written down or typed up - not in your head!
-This is important for when you go grocery shopping so you buy only what you truly need and avoid food waste.
-Tip: Use an online event meal planner to get exactly the amount you need!
+This is important when you go grocery shopping so you buy only what you truly need and avoid food waste.
+Tip: Use an online event meal planner like the Guestimator to get to exact amount of food you need!

-• Ask guests to bring a reusable to-go container for leftovers at the end of the party.
+Ask guests to bring a reusable to-go container to take leftovers home at the end of the party.

 Decorations